 - Gonarezhou National Park: Chipinda Pools Tented Camp, Mabalauta Campsites

 Scenic Botswana is a diverse safari destination with highlights including the stunningly beautiful Okavango Delta, Chobe National Park with its huge concentrations of game, and the fascinating Central Kalahari Game Reserve.
-Botswana is often more expensive than other safari destinations, but everyone who has been there will rave that it’s well-worth the money.
+Botswana is often more expensive than other African safari destinations, but everyone who has been there will rave that it’s well-worth the money.
 Find out more about Botswana and check out our full blog post on the best sights here.

 Although Botswana doesn’t have numerous national parks, it does have some of the most iconic attractions, such as Kalahari desert, Okavango Delta and Chobe National Park.

 Some campsites in the Okavango Delta, such as Tlouwana and Third Bridge, offer free services for children under the ages of 5-7.
 Though there may be age-restrictions in some camps, the majority of the camps in Okavango Delta have children-centric activities.
 The Young Explorer’s camping program in the Okavango Delta, designed for children, is a rich learning experience.
 They are taught fascinating skills such as bush craft, game tracking, making animal traps, how to identify animals and birds, learning to steer a mokoro, driving a vehicle for game drive, fishing and shooting tin cans with an air rifle.

 Best Family Safari Lodges In Botswana

 - Makgadikgadi Pans National Park: San Camp, Camp Kalahari, Jack’s Camp, Meno O Kwena Tented Camp.